Leonard leads Clippers past Doncic, Mavs to reach 2nd round

 Dallas was in its first postseason since 2016 but quickly learned about the physicality, mixing it up with Morris on multiple occasions.

-The Clippers led by two when Morris was ejected for swinging his arm down and striking a driving Doncic in the head or neck area, but the Clippers finished the quarter with a 9-2 surge for a 34-29 lead.
+The Clippers led by two when Morris was ejected for swinging his arm down and striking a driving Doncic in the head or neck area.
 The Clippers picked up their defense in the second period, limiting the Mavs to 17 points and 33.3% shooting to open a 57-51 advantage at the break.

 TIP-INS

 Clippers: Patrick Beverley had a pregame workout before sitting out for the fifth straight game with a left calf strain.
-Coach Doc Rivers said the guard had a good practice Saturday and was getting closer to returning but just wasn’t ready yet.
+Rivers said the guard had a good practice Saturday and was getting closer to returning but just wasn’t ready yet.

 Mavericks: Porzingis missed his third straight game with torn cartilage in his right knee. … Dorian Finney-Smith scored 16 points.